-Vulnerable Elderly and Aging: Elderly and aging accounts for the largest subpopulation growth in the County's homeless population (a 60% increase in 2021 alone which is significantly above the national average of 30%) and the oldest unsheltered person identified by the street outreach team last year was 83 years old.
+Vulnerable Elderly and Aging: Elderly and aging accounts for the largest subpopulation growth in the County's homeless population and the oldest unsheltered person identified by the street outreach team last year was 83 years old.
 Elderly persons experiencing homelessness face unique vulnerabilities due to health or mobility limitations.
-They may also have more significant health concerns not typically seen in homeless services systems, such as Alzheimer's disease or cancer causing significant system challenges related to supporting aging in place within a traditional homeless shelter setting and leading to a significant surge in cost increases associated with health care and housing needs (estimated at more than 5 billion dollars a year).
-It's important to note that older adults experiencing homelessness already have medical ages that exceed their biological ages.
-Multiple studies have demonstrated that older adults experiencing homelessness have age-related medical conditions, such as decreased mobility and cognitive decline, on par with housed counterparts who are 20 years older.
-The average life expectancy of a person experiencing homelessness is estimated between 42 and 52 years, compared to 78 years in the general U.S. population.
-While relatively new, this local trend is not unique to Prince George's.
-National demographic trends suggest that there will be a dramatic increase in the number of people age 65 or older as the Baby Boomer generation reaches retirement age and the National Alliance to End Homelessness projects that homelessness among the elderly may "more than double between 2010 and 2050, when over 95,000 elderly persons are projected to be homeless."
-To combat this, the CoC is pursuing a number of housing interventions including home modification funding, Section 202, permanent supportive housing and rapid re-housing-which could offset issues of homelessness, declining health statuses, and excessive health care spending.
+They may also have more significant health concerns not typically seen in homeless services systems, such as Alzheimer's disease- or cancer-causing significant system challenges related to supporting aging in place within a traditional homeless shelter setting and leading to a significant surge in cost increases associated with health care and housing needs.
+To combat this, the CoC is pursuing several housing interventions-including home modification funding, Section 202, permanent supportive housing, and rapid re-housing-which could offset issues of homelessness, declining health statuses, and excessive health care spending.